Updated April 2025

 macOS Recent Versions

-For macOS Mojave, Catalina, Big Sur, Monterey, Ventura, and Sonoma Apple has finally included native Maximize and Minimize features.
+Since 2018 and forward, Apple has finally included native Maximize and Minimize features in macOS.

 On your Mac, do any of the following in a window: